kundajelab/lsgkm-svr/README.md

 gkmexplain provides functionality for explaining the predictions made by a lsgkm model.

 This repository extends the lsgkm functionality further to support regression.
-It builds off of kundajelab/lsgkm (which has gkmexplain). kundalelab/lsgkm in turn builds off of Dongwon-Lee/lsgkm (the original lsgkm repository)
+It builds off of kundajelab/lsgkm (which has gkmexplain).
+kundalelab/lsgkm in turn builds off of Dongwon-Lee/lsgkm (the original lsgkm repository).

 ### Citation